-The safety and how well these drug combinations are tolerated will be determined based on physical exams, laboratory tests, and questions about any problems you might experience during the study.
-As part of this study, levels of HIV-1 in the blood ("viral load") and drug levels of GS-9350 and atazanavir (and possibly Truvada and ritonavir) will be measured at various times during the study.
+The safety and how well these drug combinations are tolerated will be determined based on physical exams, laboratory tests and questions about any problems you might experience during the study.
+As part of this study, levels of HIV-1 in the blood and drug levels of GS-9350 and EVG (and possibly FTC and TDF) will be measured at various times during the study.